ManojGMenon/PortfolioProject4/README.md

 ASK - Problem description and SOW (see document : Scope of Work)

-PREPARE - Data collection and organization (see document : Data Structure) Data source downloaded from Coursera.
+PREPARE - Data collection and organization (see document : Data Structure).
+Data was downloaded from Coursera.
 Created dataframes by reading in all the csv files into the R Studio environment.

 PROCESS - Data cleaning and transformation done in R  (see document : Data Cleaning) - checking for duplicates, zero values, improbable data, data formatting etc..